rei/carousel-engine/README.md

 Carousel Engine emits several named events:

 - `arrowClick` - Emitted when an arrow is clicked.
 - `resize` - Emitted when the carousel resize observer fires.
-When you want to adjust the carousel's internal state, like `slidesToShow` and `slidesToScroll`, define a `resizeStrategy` in your adapter, rather than attaching a listener to this event.

 ```ts
 // handlers.ts